wenzel-lab/high-voltage-pulse-generator/README.md

 markdown syntax (that we call BuildUp).
 This allows you to keep track of parts in the documentation.
 More detailed documentation is available on the [GitBuilding website](https://gitbuilding.io).

+## Access the Documentation

+The updated documentation for this project can be accessed directly [here](https://github.com/wenzel-lab/high-voltage-pulse-generator/blob/master/docs/mouser_cart_components.xls).